-Join David Andrade for an in-depth discussion in this video Polish off the end result, part of Blender: Creating a Finished Character Animation.
+Join David Andrade for an in-depth discussion in this video Polish off the end result, part of Creating a Finished Character Animation in Blender.

 - Listening to the dialog clip